 If you plan on being in Venice in August, you'll likely get caught up in some of the activity around the month's famous and lesser-known events.
-If there's something you definitely don't want to miss, then be sure to reserve your hotel room, transportation and event tickets well in advance.
+If there's something you don't want to miss, then be sure to reserve your hotel room, transportation, and event tickets well in advance.

-This national holiday marks the height of the summer holidays for most Italians.
+This national holiday, held on August 15, marks the peak of the summer holidays for most Italians.
 Ferragosto, which falls on the religious holiday of Assumption, is the time when local Venetians head to the beach, lakes, or mountains to escape the heat and mosquitoes that the height of summer brings.
-While most of Venice will remain open for the tourist business, you might find some smaller restaurants, bars and shops closed during the week or two before or after August 15.
+While most of Venice will remain open for the tourist business, you might find some smaller restaurants, bars, and shops closed during the week or two before or after August 15.

 The Venezia Jazz Festival has been postponed this year and will take place from October 26 to November 6, 2020.

 There's always a major headliner at the prestigious Venezia Jazz Festival—past luminaries have included Sting, Pat Metheny, and Wynton Marsalis.
 Ticketed events are held across the city, but watch for impromptu jam sessions on piazzas and in bars and restaurants.

 Marghera Village Estate

 If you find yourself on the mainland on a sultry summer night, head to Piazza Mercato in the Marghera section of mainland Venice.
 Throughout the month of August, Marghera Village Estate hosts outdoor films in their summer program Cinema Sotto le Stelle, or "Movies Under the Stars."
 Many of the films shown even include those which are premiering at the Venice Film Festival.